A series of failures in Florida school shooting mark week of stunning revelations

 The report said that officers at the time did not write a report on the tip.
 Cruz was no longer living at the listed Parkland address and lived in Lake Worth, Florida, according to police records.
 The deputy referred the caller to the Palm Beach County Sheriff's Office.

-That case is also listed as being under internal affairs investigation.
+Both calls are listed as being under internal affairs investigation.
 The 21 other calls are listed as "no policy violation apparent."

-CNN obtained records from the Palm Beach County Sheriff's Office that detailed deputies' interactions with Cruz in the home where he lived for a few weeks after his adoptive mother's death.
+CNN obtained records from the Palm Beach County Sheriff's Office that detailed deputies' interactions with Cruz.

 Security footage of shooting wasn't live